hboutemy/nexus-platform-reference/README.md

 I run Jenkins outside of Docker (local app) which allow it to hit the Nexus repo through Nginx so Docker repos work.
 Jenkins is also in the docker-compose file but commented out for now.
 It is set to use the same jenkins work folder so you can even swithc back and forth.

 The demo-setup script is a one time script to config docker and npm within NXRM; prior to running, review the docker-compose file and the persistent volume mounts.
 They are set to work on a linux machine and will need to be changed for a windows based machine.
-If you look at the script you can see it starts the environmetn with a docker-compose up -d and then creates and runs a few setup scripts once NXRM is responding to traffic.
+If you look at the script you can see it starts the environment with a docker-compose up -d and then creates and runs a few setup scripts once NXRM is responding to traffic.

 ```
 ./demo-setup.sh
 ```

+During the first start, you'll need to copy a fortify.license file into the ~/.demo-pv/fortify folder.
+Use kitematic to check the logs of the ssc container.
+It should sit and wait for that license file on initial startup but it takes a while for the MySQL server to config on initial start as well.

 To stop, use docker-compose: